Kenneth Littlejohn: Bank robbery and trial

 In October 1972 the Allied Irish Banks branch in Grafton Street, Dublin, was robbed of £67,000; at the time the largest haul in Ireland.
 Three men had turned up at the home of the manager, who was then driven to the bank while his family was held hostage.
 A further three gang members locked the staff in the vault before escaping with the money.
 The Ulster Volunteer Force was initially reported as responsible following comments made by the robbers.

 The Littlejohn brothers were arrested in London the week following the issuance of an extradition warrant from Dublin.
 Following an instruction from the Attorney General, the extradition proceedings were held in camera on the grounds of national security.

 At the extradition proceedings the brothers tried but failed to prevent a prosecution by the Special Criminal Court under the Offences against the State Acts 1939.
 The Irish Attorney General had given assurances that they would not be charged with political offences under the Act.
+In Irish law there was no mechanism for a non-political case, such as robbery, to be held in camera.
+Thus they were tried in open court despite the British Government lobbying of the Irish Government.

-In March 1974, the brothers escaped from Mountjoy Prison.
+The Littlejohns were found guilty of bank robbery on 3 August 1973 and sentenced to imprisonment; Kenneth received 20 years and Keith 15 years.
+The brothers escaped from Dublin's Mountjoy Prison in March 1974.
 Toothpaste had been used to cover up saw marks in the cream coloured bars of the cell window.
 Having escaped the wing the brothers got over the wall using planks being used for building work.